italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Trust Framework must ensure that the Issuer cannot learn where the End-User uses the Credential.
+     - The Trust Framework must ensure that the Issuer cannot learn where the User uses the Credential.

-When a Verifier performs the Trust Evaluation of the Issuer of a Credential following [`OID-FED`_], the Issuer cannot know who is the End-User presenting the Credential.
+When a Verifier performs the Trust Evaluation of the Issuer of a Credential following [`OID-FED`_], the Issuer cannot know who is the User presenting the Credential.
 In addition, privacy is protected also during the check of the Credential's status.
 By using Status Assertion [`OAUTH-STATUS-ASSERTION`_], the IT Wallet specification ensures that while the Verifier checks the Credential's validity, the Issuer does not learn where or when the Credential is being used.